thechelsuk/uk.thechels.cod/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Very noisy drainage cover when traffic runs over it , service engineers were sent out on friday 21/11/2025, but i was told that they didnt have the correct stuff with them to fix it' so did as much as they could' but now it is even worse , clunking & rattling every time a car or lorry runs over it all night long' keeping us awake !!
+Health is now suffering from noise nuisance all day & night !, 24th November :- [8460215](https://www.fixmystreet.com/report/8460215)
 - No filter on lights turning right into greyhound gardens from Elmbridge court roundabout, 24th November :- [8459696](https://www.fixmystreet.com/report/8459696)
 - The cycle slip lane at A417/A46 roundabout is full of leaves, 24th November :- [8459621](https://www.fixmystreet.com/report/8459621)
 - Resident Vehicle Parked Continuously on Vistor Space., 24th November :- [8459479](https://www.fixmystreet.com/report/8459479)